storacha/docs/src/pages/terms.md

 This Agreement will be governed by the laws of the state of Delaware without regard to conflict of law principles.

 To the extent you provide any ideas, suggestions, or other feedback to us regarding the Services (“Feedback”) you agree to release and assign to us all rights, titles, and interests (such as intellectual property rights) to that Feedback.
-You further agree that we may make any such Feedback available under the MIT/Apache 2.0 dual open source license.
+You further agree that we may make any such Feedback available under the MIT/Apache 2.0 dual open-source license.

 You are responsible for maintaining the confidentiality of all usernames, passwords, and other access credentials created by or assigned by you, and are solely responsible for all activities that occur with such credentials.
 If you permit third-parties to use your credentials to access the Services, you do so at your sole risk and we will not be directly or indirectly responsible or liable to you in any manner for any damages, harms, losses, or claims arising out of or in connection with such permission of your credentials.

-You may have access to third-party websites and webpages through the Services, and you take full responsibility for your use of those third-party sites which fall outside our scope and control.
+You may have access to third-party websites and webpages through the Services, and you take full responsibility for your use of those third-party sites that fall outside our scope and control.

 The Services are provided “as is,” unless otherwise stated.
-We hereby disclaim all warranties of any kind, express or implied, including, without limitation, the warranties of merchantability, fitness for a particular purpose and non-infringement.
-We make no warranty that the Services will be error free or that access thereto will be continuous or uninterrupted, unless otherwise expressly stated for a particular Service.
-You understand that you upload, download or otherwise obtain content via the Services at your own discretion and risk.
+We hereby disclaim all warranties of any kind, express or implied, including, without limitation, the warranties of merchantability, fitness for a particular purpose, and non-infringement.
+We make no warranty that the Services will be error-free or that access thereto will be continuous or uninterrupted, unless otherwise expressly stated for a particular Service.
+You understand that you upload, download, or otherwise obtain content via the Services at your own discretion and risk.

 TO THE MAXIMUM EXTENT PERMITTED BY LAW (A) YOU ASSUME ALL LIABILITY FOR ANY DAMAGES, CLAIMS, EXPENSES OR OTHER COSTS (INCLUDING, WITHOUT LIMITATION, ATTORNEYS’ FEES) YOU SUFFER OR INCUR AS A RESULT OF THIRD-PARTY CLAIMS RELATING TO YOUR USE OF THE SERVICES, (B) YOU ASSUME ALL LIABILITY FOR ANY INDIRECT, SPECIAL, INCIDENTAL, PUNITIVE OR CONSEQUENTIAL DAMAGES ARISING FROM OR RELATED TO YOUR USE OF THE SERVICES, AND (C) YOUR MAXIMUM AGGREGATE DAMAGES ARISING OUT OF OR IN CONNECTION WITH THE SERVICES SHALL BE LIMITED TO $100, REGARDLESS OF THE CAUSE.